tildeholmqvist/connected/README.md

 ### W3C Validator HTML
 - When validating the About Page, no errors were found.
-- When validating the Log in / Sign up page, no errors were found.
+- When validating the Login / Sign up page, no errors were found.
-- When validating the Log out page, no errors were found.
+- When validating the Logout page, no errors were found.
 - When validating, errors related to the Summernote text editor occurred on these pages:
   - Home Page
   - Article Page
   - Categories Page
   - Discussion Page
   - Profile page
- - When validating, errors related to attributes on buttons occured on these pages:
+ - When validating, errors related to attributes on buttons occurred on these pages:
    - Article Page
-   - Discussionpost Page
+   - Discussion post Page
    - Profile Page

 [W3C Validator](https://validator.w3.org/)